Faerbit/getraenkewart.de/README.md

 #getraenkewart.de

-A djang project for my scout group
+A django project for my scout group

 This is a little django project of mine.
 Currently it is very much WIP and everything is subject to change.